Sammyknee/nashville_airbnb_housing/README.md

 The purpose of the regression analysis is to determine if there is a significant relationship between the average home value and the qualities of the Airbnbs, including where the airbnbs are located, the average price, the average number of beds, and the average number of reviews on each property.

-After I explored the correlation between many of the features of the Airbnb’s, I performed stepwise selection with a subset of features that were found to be highly correlated to the average home value.
-I checked my results against a baseline simple regression model using the average number of reviews on an Airbnb as the predictor.
+After I explored the correlation between the many features of the Airbnbs, I performed stepwise selection to choose a subset of features to use in the model with signficant p-values.
+I checked my results against a baseline simple regression model using the average number of people accommodated in an Airbnb as the predictor.
 I also checked that the assumptions of linear regression were met for the models.

 ![correlation](./images/corr_heatmap.png)